adam-mayers/brain-mri-nlp/README.md

 # brain-mri-nlp
 This repository contains a project files, scripts and configs written during the development of a spaCy span categorisation NLP project for the automated extraction of mentions of volumetric assessment from brain MRI reports in a memory clinic context.
+This includes scripts and project.yml options for custom visualisation using adapted spacy-streamlit, kfold cross-validation with per-label performance, and directly calculated precision and recall with confidence intervals (including on a per-label basis)

 ## project.yml